April 3 - 5, 2014

 Browse the Complete Online Program

-or download and print the full Program as there
+or download the full Program.

 As part of its initiative to host small, focused topical meetings during the off-years from its Biennial Meeting, the Society for Research in Child Development (SRCD), along with Program Co-Chairs, Elizabeth Gershoff and Aletha Huston, and the Committee for Policy and Communications, invite you to attend the conference on Strengthening Connections among Child and Family Research, Policy and Practice, to be held at the Hilton Alexandria Old Town, Alexandria, VA, April 3 – 5, 2014.
 The meeting attendance will be capped at 225 people, so register early!

 The goal of the Strengthening Connections conference is to promote multidirectional communication among researchers and those who apply developmental science in policy and practice.
 The conference is an opportunity for researchers and their partners in program and policy environments to share their successes in and barriers to the conduct of policy-relevant research on one hand and the creation of research-based policies and programs on the other.

 Driving Science-Based Innovation that Achieves Breakthrough Outcomes for Children Facing Adversity

 Keynote Speaker: Jack Shonkoff

 Abstract: This session will explore how recent advances in neuroscience, molecular biology, and epigenetics can help launch a new era in policy and practice driven by science as “a different way of knowing” and innovation as “a different way of working.”
 Participants will discuss how enhanced understanding of the lifelong consequences of early adversity linked to creative investments in strengthening the capabilities of the adults who care for young children can inform new theories of change, testable hypotheses, and more effective intervention strategies for reducing intergenerational poverty.